damianobarbati/webapp-be/README.md

 # webapp-be

-A webapp starter-kit leveraging the best technologies available until 2021 and embracing the KISS principle.
+A webapp starter-kit leveraging the best technologies available in 2021 and embracing the KISS principle.

 Stack:
 - nodejs v14